notaryproject/notaryproject.dev/content/en/docs/tutorials/directory-structure.md

 ### Signing Key Store

 Developers sign artifacts using local private keys with associated certificate chain.
-The signing key information is tracked in a JSON file at
+The signing key information is tracked in a JSON file at:

 ```
 {NOTATION_CONFIG}/signingkeys.json